 *This post may contain affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.*

 Art block is the mental state of wanting to create art but feeling unable to start creating it.
 Art block may involve starting art projects, and then not being able to proceed with those projects.
 It’s a feeling of getting nowhere despite your desire to make art.

-Art block is a frustrating, debilitating state of being that can last from day to weeks to years.
-It can cause intense stress and anxiety, and wreck havoc on your self-esteem as an artist.
+Art block is a frustrating, debilitating state of being that can last from days to weeks to years.
+It can cause intense stress and anxiety, and wreak havoc on your self-esteem as an artist.

 When you suffer from art block, you may find yourself jealous of other artists.
 You may compare yourself, ruminate, and feel hopeless.
 You may completely give up on art for a period of time.

 Know that art block is common and many people experience the feeling of artists block.
 In no way does it mean you are not a real artist.
 On the contrary- you feel art block because you are an artist.
 Non-artists don’t get art block.